MadcowD/ell/docs/ramblings/spec_notes.md

 """
-This is the general spec we'd like to use for ell.
+This is the general spec we'd like to use for ell2a.
 Prompts should be functional:

 write_a_story() -> "Some story from GPT4 etc."